International Soccer Club Mississauga Bylaws

 SECRETARY.
 The Secretary shall record and prepare all minutes of Club and Board meetings to be read at subsequent meetings and shall make all such minutes available for Club members and the Board as appropriate.
 The Secretary shall handle correspondence with any other club or organizations having contact with our Club.

-REGISTRAR.
-The Registrar shall collect registration forms and fees and handle registration of all players, shall organize pre-season registration and set registration dates, shall determine date of final registration, shall conduct correspondence between the Club and the leagues regarding registrations of all players.
+DIRECTOR OF DISCIPLINE / REGISTRAR.
+The Director of Discipline/Registrar shall collect registration forms and fees and handle registration of all players, shall organize pre-season registration and set registration dates, shall determine date of final registration, shall conduct correspondence between the Club and the leagues regarding registrations of all players.
 He/She shall be responsible for the preparation for coaches prior to the start of the season, shall verify and record registration of all players, and document registration procedures.
-The Registrar shall assume responsibility for the risk management obligations of the Corporation.
+The Director of Discipline/Registrar shall assume responsibility for the risk management obligations of the Corporation.

 In addition to the Officers of the Club the following Directors shall be members of the Board of Directors: